gabrielegilardi/Q-Learning/README.md

 `dyna` Number of simulated updates in Dyna-Q (when equal to zero Dyna-Q is not used).

-`model_type` Type of model used for the simulation in Dyna (1-2 are deterministic models, 3-4 are probabilistic models).
+`model_type` Type of model used for the simulation in Dyna-Q (1-2 are deterministic models, 3-4 are probabilistic models).

 `double_Q` Specifies if double Q-learning is used (to avoid maximization bias).